ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 ## What was that you said about having multiple versions?

 Let's revisit the part about the editor.
 Imagine you could give your editor a copy of your project.
-They would be free to make whatever edits they want—inserting comments, correcting grammatical errors, etc—and then they could send you that edited copy, which you could then easily look over and merge back into your work.
-Meanwhile, you've been working on some new edits that they haven't seen yet.
+They would be free to make whatever edits they want—inserting comments, correcting grammatical errors, etc—and then they could send you that edited copy, which you could then easily look over and merge back into your work. <!-- kinda like "track changes" in word. --> Meanwhile, you've been working on some new edits that they haven't seen yet.
 Git lets you do that easily with *branches*.

 Branches are essentially named copies of your project.
-They serve as a way for you to experiment, as well as collaborate.
+They serve as a way for you to experiment, as well as collaborate. <!-- you mentioned experimenting before.
+In fact, that's what I thought the last big section was about.
+Does that mean all of those drafts were branches? -->

 Let's say you've made some commits.
 At this point, the history of your repository looks like this:

 <!-- TODO: insert picture of a few commits -->

 Now you want to send what you've got to your editor.
 Your editor will look over the paper and make some changes, as well as add a few comments here an there to help you.
-You *could* just share a document à la Google Docs, but it might take your editor a few days to start, and you want to keep working on some parts of the story in the mean time, which you won't have ready for your editor.
-Instead of Google Docs or just emailing the editor a copy, you [create a branch](#create-a-branch) and [send it](#collaborate) to them.
+You *could* just share a document à la Google Docs, but it might take your editor a few days to start, and you want to keep working on some parts of the story in the mean time, which you won't have ready for your editor. <!-- So, do note.
+As a writer, I would never ever send the editor something I was actively working on in Google docs, so this example almost makes your point seem irrelevant.
+Consider focusing on how tedious it is to combine edits from two separate documents.
+Example: "Instead of creating a copy to send to your editor, continuing to work on your own copy, and then spending eons carefully going through your draft and adding the editors changes to yours..." or something like that assumes that you still want to be working on your work but focusing on what makes things tedious (which git is supposed to solve). --> Instead of Google Docs or just emailing the editor a copy, you [create a branch](#create-a-branch) and [send it](#collaborate) to them.

 Now you and your editor can make some changes to the repository.
 It might look something like this: